 This isn't nearly as tricky or as confusing as it sounds.
-Theme is simply what your story is "about" or what it "means."
+Theme is simply what your story is "about" or, more precisely, what it "means."
 It is the deeper layer of meaning running beneath the surface of your novel.

 "Sowing the seeds" is my term for figuring out this meaning in advance, so that it works its way into the fabric of the novel all by itself.

 There are two broad tasks to complete here...

-As you will discover in the section dedicated to Setting, it encompasses a whole lot more than just streets and buildings.
+As you will discover in the section dedicated to setting, it encompasses a whole lot more than just streets and buildings.
 It also includes things like...

 How do you go about building a great location for your story?

-The good news is that the job will be made a lot simpler by my 10-step guide to how to plot a novel found in the Plotting section.
+The good news is that the job will be made a lot simpler by following my comprehensive, 10-step guide to plotting a novel.

 "The pages are still blank, but there is a miraculous feeling of the words being there, written in invisible ink and clamoring to become visible."